-Any student who is or becomes pregnant is responsible for notifying the DON in writing when the pregnancy is confirmed.
+Any student who is pregnant is responsible for notifying the DON in writing when the pregnancy is confirmed.
 Clearance from the OB/GYN health care provider stating the student is physically able to complete the course requirements and perform all Essential Functions with NO RESTRICTIONS is required.
-The DON must be notified in writing if there are any problems/changes in health status during the pregnancy, as well as provide clearance from the OB/GYN healthcare provider post-birth to return to class.
+The DON must be notified in writing if there are any problems/changes in health status during the pregnancy, as well as clearance from the OB/GYN healthcare provider with NO Restrictions post-birth to return to class and clinical.